CupOfCakes/UNIUBE-notifies/README_EN.md

 # UNIUBE-notify

-This Python software automates tasks related to the UNIUBE portal.
+This Python software send notifications related to the UNIUBE portal.

 # How it works
 *Login Automation:* Logs into your UNIUBE account using your credentials in a secure way.